tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 ## Adding the Op to burn-import

-I won't comment on generating the test onnx files or the test, as that is already covered [here](https://github.com/tracel-ai/burn/blob/main/burn-import/DEVELOPMENT.md#adding-new-operators), this is more about the specific changes you need to make when adding new operators after you have generated the tests.
+I won't comment on generating the test onnx files or the test, as that is already covered [in the ONNX to burn guide](onnx-to-burn-conversion-tool.md#adding-new-operators), this is more about the specific changes you need to make when adding new operators after you have generated the tests.

 The crate is divided into two sections `src/burn` and `src/onnx`.
 The code under the former corresponds to the operation you've implemented earlier in this guide, and the latter to the operations defined in the onnx specification.
 So when you are loading a model, the operator is first parsed to an intermediate representation defined by `src/onnx`, and then mapped to a Burn operations  defined under `src/burn/node`.